knative/docs/docs/install/operator/configuring-serving-cr.md

       stable-window: "60s"
 ```

-All the ConfigMaps should be defined under the same namespace as the operator CR.
+All the ConfigMaps are created in the same namespace as the operator CR.
 You can use the operator CR as the
 unique entry point to edit all of them.

 ## Private repository and private secrets